tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #21.
->Write a Python program to print alphabet pattern 'L'.
+>Write a function to print alphabet pattern 'L'.

 **Expected Output :**
 ```